EeshitaDayani/NewsCloud/README.md

 **Search and Filter:** Easily find the news you're interested in with the powerful search and filtering capabilities.
 Customize your news feed based on keywords, topics, and date ranges.

-**GitHub Integration:** Stay connected with the project on GitHub.
-Contribute to the development, report issues, and explore the codebase to see how NewsCloud works under the hood.

 <img width="1722" alt="image" src="https://github.com/EeshitaDayani/NewsCloud_v2/assets/67639679/e4a3cbdf-7d68-4d5a-beae-adeeb498999d">